getify/Functional-Light-JS/manuscript/ch7.md

 keypresses = trackEvent( newEvent2, keypresses );
 ```

+I> ## Note
+I>
-**Note:** Did you spot why I didn't `push(..)` directly to `keypresses`?
+I> Did you spot why I didn't `push(..)` directly to `keypresses`?
 Because in FP, we typically want to treat arrays as immutable data structures that can be re-created and added to, but not directly changed.
 We trade out the evil of side-effects for an explicit reassignment (more on that later).

 Though we're not changing the structure of the array, we could if we wanted to.
 More on this in a moment.